 Dehydrator vs Oven-Baked

-The advantage of a dehydrator is that it is easier to get consistency and you don’t have to worry about burning them or having the edges turn brown like in an oven.
+The advantage of a dehydrator is that it is easier to get consistency and you don’t have to worry about burning the cucumber slices or having the edges turn brown like in an oven.

-So to summarize, I prefer the dehydrator because of the higher level of control over the final product.
-Time being the main down side.
+Tip: I prefer the dehydrator because of the higher level of control over the final product.
+Time and cost are the main downsides.
+But, you can often find good used dehydrators on local marketplace apps.

-My favorite dehydrator is the American Harvest (aka Nesco brand, American Harvest).
-I have 4 of them now as we dry chile peppers and tomatoes on the farm for making our spice blends.
+My favorite dehydrator is American Harvest (aka Nesco brand, American Harvest).
+I have 4 of them now as we dry chile peppers and tomatoes on the farm to use in our various recipes, such as homemade chili oil salsa.

 The only one I would NOT recommend is one by Ivation.
 Mine broke after limited use and their customer service was abysmal.